 2. Named ownership

-Assign to a specific person.
-Not a team.
-Not an area.
+Assign to a specific person, not a team, not an area.

 Owner: Sarah Chen